-We are often asked similar questions about Ignition Interlock Devices or Car Breathalyzers – how they work, how much they cost, how effective they are etc – so we’ve gathered together some of the more typical enquires which you may find useful in deciding what is the best for you!
+We are often asked similar questions about Ignition Interlock Devices or Car Breathalyzers – how they work, how much they cost, how effective they are, as well as service-related questions.
+We’ve gathered together some of the more typical inquiries which you may find useful in deciding what is best for you!

 The driver must exhale into the device before the vehicle is started.
 If the BAC analyzed result is greater than the programmed BAC, the device will prevent the engine from starting.